-Investigating and resolving complaints Receiving, investigating and resolving complaints about the decision making and administrative practices of public authorities.
-Reviewing child deaths Reviewing and investigating the deaths of certain Western Australian children.
-Undertaking own motion investigations and recommending and promoting administrative improvements Improving public administration for the benefit of all Western Australians through own motion investigations, and education and liaison programs with public authorities.
-Other functions Undertaking a broad range of integrity and oversight functions as detailed under 'Other Functions of the Ombudsman'.
+Investigating and resolving complaints Receiving, investigating and resolving complaints about State Government agencies, local government and universities.
+Reviewing certain deaths Reviewing certain child deaths and family and domestic violence fatalities.
+Undertaking own motion investigations and promoting administrative improvements Improving public administration for the benefit of all Western Australians through own motion investigations, and education and liaison programs with public authorities.
+Other functions Undertaking a range of additional functions as detailed under 'Other Functions of the Ombudsman'.